TerryLoc/positive-affirmation-colour-wheel/README.md

 - <b>Idea 1:</b> I would like to add a feature that allows the user to share their card on social media.
 This would be a great way to spread the positivity and share the app with others.
   <br><br>
-- <b>Idea 2:</b> One that allows the user to save their favourite cards to a gallery.
+- <b>Idea 2:</b> A feature that allows the user to save their favourite cards to a gallery.
 This would be a great way for the user to keep track of their favourite cards.
   <br><br>
 - <b>Idea 3:</b> Allow the user to keep track of their mood and affirmations.
 This would be a great way for the user to see how their mood has changed over time.